xyz017048/BimoliveFrontend/CommunicationProtocol.md

                 Request: POST   /teacher/createlecture
                                 {
                                     "idCourse":         INT,
-                                    "lectureNumber":    INT,       (will only display the correct number for teacher) "topic":            STRING,
+                                    "lectureNum":       INT,       (will only display the correct number for teacher) "topic":            STRING,
                                     "intro":            STRING,     (may not be required)
                                     "image":            STRING,     (the image path/id of the lecture, may need a default pic)
                                     "scheduleDate":     STRING,     (format: "yyyy-MM-dd" Here time zone problem) "startTime":        STRING,     (format: "hh:mm")
-                                    "endTime":          STRING,     (format: "hh:mm")
+                                    "endTime":          STRING      (format: "hh:mm")
                                 }
                 Response:
                                 {